pearcej/cppds/_sources/Sort/TheSelectionSort.rst

       :answer_d: [11, 7, 12, 14, 8, 1, 6, 18, 19, 20]
       :feedback_a: Selection sort is similar to bubble sort (which you appear to have done) but uses fewer swaps
       :feedback_b: This looks like an insertion sort.
-      :feedback_c: This one looks similar to the correct answer but instead of swapping the numbers have been shifted to the left to make room for the correct numbers.
+      :feedback_c: This one looks similar to the correct answer, however, it is not how selection sort works.
+With this answer, instead of swapping values through each sweep, the values have been shifted to the left to make room for the correct numbers.
       :feedback_d: Selection sort improves upon bubble sort by making fewer swaps.

       Suppose you have the following vector of numbers to sort: